Cantera/cantera/doc/sphinx/cxx-guide/thermo.rst

 Cantera has a wide variety of models for bulk phase currently.
-Special attention (in terms of the speed of execution) has been paid to an ideal gas phase implementation, where the species thermodynamic polynomial representations adhere to either the NASA polynomial form or to the Shomate polynomoial form.
+Special attention (in terms of the speed of execution) has been paid to an ideal gas phase implementation, where the species thermodynamic polynomial representations adhere to either the NASA polynomial form or to the Shomate polynomial form.
 This is widely used in combustion applications, the original application that Cantera was designed for.
 Recently, a lot of effort has been placed into constructing non-ideal liquid phase thermodynamics models that are used in